-(Source: Housing Vision, St Albans and District Housing Needs Toolkit)
+(Source: Housing Vision, St Albans City and District HMA and Housing Needs Toolkit)

 - St Albans is showing a growth in all except the 15-34 age groups which are showing a slight decline (-4%).
-Almost all the additional requirement for housing will arise from households aged 65+ (64%). - 6.23 That most of the additional requirement for housing will arise from the above households has major implications for meeting future housing needs in St Albans City and District as the majority of these households are couples or 2 person families requiring either 1 or 2 bed properties; 7,400 out of a total of 13,900 with a further 4,100 for the 65+ households. - 6.24 Most of the growth in the 65+ age group is the result of more older people living longer who are already resident in the area.
+Almost all the additional need for housing will arise from households aged 65+ (64%). - 6.23 That most of the additional need for housing will arise from the above households has major implications for meeting future housing needs in St Albans City and District.
+The majority of these, 5,476, are 65+ households that require 1 or 2 bed properties; with a further 1,106 under 65; a sub-total of 6,582 (58%) out of a total of 11,329. - 6.24 Most of the growth in the 65+ age group is the result of more older people living longer who are already resident in the area.
 Most of these households will already be housed, typically in family-sized accommodation.
 More robust data determining the extent to which this is the case will be available when 2011 Census data is released, but Census data on under-occupation provides some indication of the extent to which older households live in family housing.
 In St Albans City and District, 56% of households aged 65+ were under-occupying in 2001.
 This implies that they are currently living in family housing, a proportion which will apply to those for whom additional and smaller housing is projected to be required.
-If additional older households do not downsize to smaller homes, replacement family housing will be required to maintain existing levels of supply. - 6.25 The number of older households able and/or willing to downsize is not known with certainty, but on the basis of studies of under-occupation and housing need, it is estimated that this does not currently exceed 10%.
-Applying estimates of under-occupation, as much as 50% (90% of 56%) of the requirement for housing for older people may need to be provided as family or other housing to replace supply 'blocked' by older people who do not downsize.
-Whilst the proportion willing to downsize may change, the estimate that 90% of underoccupying older households will not downsize has been applied in modelling the area's future housing requirement with the effect that replacement 3 bed housing will be required to compensate for the loss of supply.
-With regard to calculating replacement 3 bed housing, we have taken the 65+ 1 bedroom requirement and calculated the proportion of households underoccupying and unwilling to downsize.
-We have added this figure proportionately to the 15-64 3 bed requirement.
+If additional older households do not downsize to smaller homes, replacement family housing will be required to maintain existing levels of supply.

-6.26 After taking into account of local levels of underoccupation and potential downsizing, the majority of the future gross requirement will be for 3 bed properties; 6,020 out of a total of 11,724.
+- 6.25 The number of older households able and/or willing to downsize is not known with certainty, but on the basis of studies of under-occupation and housing need, it is estimated that this does not currently exceed 10%.
+Applying estimates of under-occupation, as much as 50% (90%) of 56%) of the need or housing for older people may need to be provided as family or other housing to replace supply 'blocked' by older people who do not downsize.
+Whilst the proportion willing to downsize may change, the estimate that 90% of underoccupying older households will not downsize has been applied in modelling the area's future housing need with the effect that replacement 3 bed housing will be required to compensate for the loss of supply.
+With regard to calculating replacement 3 bed housing, we have taken the 65+1 bedroom requirement and calculated the proportion of households underoccupying and unwiiling to downsize.
+We have added this figure proportionately to the 15-64 3 bed need. - 6.26 After taking into account of local levels of underoccupation and potential downsizing, the majority of the future gross need will be for 3 bed properties; 6,020 out of a total of 11,724.

-The projected net requirement for housing in St Albans City and District, 2011-2031
+The projected net need for housing in St Albans City and District, 2011-2031